Prinzhorn/skrollr/README.md

 skrollr allows you to animate any css property of any element depending on the horizontal scrollbar position.

-All you need to do is define keyframes for each element at certain points in ~~time~~ top offset.
-Each keyframe consists of one or multiple css properties and values.
+All you need to do is define key frames for each element at certain points in ~~time~~ top offset.
+Each key frame consists of one or multiple css properties and values.

 HTML Markup